gurjotsandher/forum-microservices/README.md

 ## 💬 Contact

-If you have any questions or feedback, reach out at `your-email@example.com`.
+Have questions, suggestions, or just want to connect?
+Feel free to reach out via [email](mailto:gurjotsa143@gmail.com) or connect with me on [LinkedIn](https://linkedin.com/in/gurjot-singh-developer).

 ---